kilojoules/cnn-occlusion-robustness/README.md

 ![light dust conv2d](analysis_output/figures/activations_clean/conv2d_0_activations.png)
 ![light dust relu1](analysis_output/figures/activations_clean/relu_1_activations.png)
 ![light dust maxpool2d 2](analysis_output/figures/activations_clean/maxpool2d_2_activations.png)

+The activations tell a fascinating story about the models' different processing strategies.
+The most interesting trend is **Sparsity vs. Density**.

+**Activations for the "Clean" Model:** This model is confident and efficient.
+Notice how after the first layer (conv2d_0), and especially after the ReLU activation (relu_1), many of the feature maps are almost entirely black.
+This is called **sparse activation**.
+The model quickly identifies the most important features—the sharp edges of the "20" and the circular border—and effectively ignores the rest.
+It's confident about what matters and discards irrelevant information early on.

+**Activations for the "Light Dust" Model:** This model is more cautious and vigilant.
+The activations are noticeably denser; far fewer feature maps are completely black.
+More neurons remain active throughout the layers.
+Why is this happening?
+Because this model was trained on noisy, ambiguous data, it can't be as certain about what's signal (the sign) and what's noise (a dust particle).
+Instead of discarding information, it keeps more features "alive" for later layers to process.
+It's essentially saying, "This might be important, let's keep it for now," making it more robust to unpredictable noise.

+The activations tell a fascinating story about the models' different processing strategies.
+The most interesting trend is Sparsity vs. Density.

+**Why is this happening?** Because this model was trained on noisy, ambiguous data, it can't be as certain about what's signal (the sign) and what's noise (a dust particle).
+Instead of discarding information, it keeps more features "alive" for later layers to process.
+It's essentially saying, "This might be important, let's keep it for now," making it more robust to unpredictable noise.

 #### `plot-training-curves`
 Generates plots of training and validation loss/accuracy over epochs for each trained model.
 This is useful for diagnosing issues like overfitting or poor convergence.